gopal-sakshi/nodejs-certification/src/design_patterns_pdf/01_/01_reactor.md

 - I/O Completion Port API (IOCP) on Windows.

 All these inconsistencies across & within the different OS required a higher-level abstraction to be built for the Event Demultiplexer.
-This is exactly why the Node.js core team created a C library called libuv, to make Node.js compatible with all the major platforms and normalize the non-blocking behavior of the different types of resource; libuv today represents the low-level I/O engine of Node.js.
+This is exactly why the Node.js core team created a C library called libuv to make Node.js compatible with all the major platforms and normalize the non-blocking behavior of the different types of resource; libuv today represents the low-level I/O engine of Node.js.
 Besides abstracting the underlying system calls, libuv also